aws/aws-cdk/CONTRIBUTING.md

   * **module-name:** Yet another breaking change
   ```

+  Breaking changes are only allowed in experimental libraries.
+Experimental
+  libraries are published with an `-alpha` suffix, and have the `stability`
+  property set to `experimental` in their `package.json`.

 * Once the pull request is submitted, a reviewer will be assigned by the maintainers.

 * If the PR build is failing, update the PR with fixes until the build succeeds.
 You may have trouble getting attention
   from maintainers if your build is failing, and after 4 weeks of staleness, your PR will be automatically closed.

 * Discuss review comments and iterate until you get at least one "Approve".
 When iterating, push new commits to the
   same branch.
-Usually all these are going to be squashed when you merge to master.
+Usually all these are going to be squashed when you merge to main.
 The commit messages should be hints
   for you when you finalize your merge commit message.

 * Make sure to update the PR title/description if things change.
 The PR title/description are going to be used as the